 My very favourite part of Crete is the South East side of the island, called Lasithi.
 In the very South of Crete is located a small town, very dear to me, called Ierapetra.
-Ierapetra is a spot of pebble beaches, well preserved Medieval fortress, old fish market and plenty of simple taverns right over the seashore.
+Ierapetra is a spot of pebble beaches, well preserved Medieval fortress, old fish market and plenty of simple taverns right on the seashore.
 Pretty far from the modern noisy and overcrowded insular capital Heraklion (locally called Irraclio), Ierapetra has the charm of an ancient village with its narrow streets (in the old town Kato Mera), slow daily life, secluded beaches and conservative mentality.
-My foolish memory, related to Ierapetra – I have tasted for first time a real frappe in here and remained in love with it forever.
+My foolish memory, related to Ierapetra – I tasted for first time a real frappe in here and remained in love with it forever.

-And here comes my very very favourite but super simple Cretan meal, called Paximadia.
+And here comes my very very favourite, but super simple Cretan meal, called Paximadia.
 I can eat Paximadia daily.
-It’s a humble rusk, which requires ritual of preparation.
-The dry rusk (kind of local fat bruschetta) should be firstly sprayed with water.
+It’s a humble rusk, which requires a ritual of preparation.
+The dry rusk (kind of a local fat bruschetta) should be firstly sprinkled with water.
 Not too much, just to help it soften.
-Then olive oil over the rusk.
-Freshly cut small tomato cubes (almost like paste) on the top.
-Above white feta cheese and any kind of herbs.
-Mmmmm….I am drooling, just remembering the taste.
+Then olive oil above.
+Freshly cut small tomato peeled off cubes (almost like paste) on the top.
+Over the tomatoes, white feta cheese and any kind of herbs.
+Mmmmm….yammie.

 I am afraid this article is already too long.
 I’ll stop it now, but next time will tell you more about the beautiful city of Sitia and the nearby wild beach of Vai, with the only natural palm forest at Crete island.
 And, of course, the legend, related to this chaotically grown palm trees.
 In another article, I plan to reveal how to explore the deserted Chrissi island, about one and a half hour by boat from Crete, on the way to Libya and why Chrissi is so unique and desired.